SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/add-alternative.md

 # Add alternatives to a quote

 You can add several alternatives to a quote, so that the customer can choose the most suitable one.
 Each alternative can contain different products, numbers of products, prices and discounts.
-You also have the option to include only one alternative in the quote.
+You can also include only one alternative in the quote.

 Alternatives are shown as tabs in the quote (in the **Edit quote** dialog).